cafltar/CafModelingMetricCropSyst_DotNet_CafEEFlux/README.md

 ## Instructions

-CafEEFlux is a cross-plateform command line interface.
+CafEEFlux is a cross-plateform command line interface that can be run on numerous flavors of linux, Windows, and Mac OS.
 The application will download multiple image layers supported by EEFlux within a given date range at a given location and filter by cloudiness and tier level.
+The current version only downloads images generated from Landsat8.
 All options are specified on the command line.
 Use the option "-h" (or "--help") for details.

 ```console
 > CafEEFlux -h